ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 1. Note down sprite ID on the texture.
 Keep in mind that HierHierarchy can use only one texture, so all sprites must be on it.

-2. Add new BodyPart via context menu
+2. Add new BodyPart via context menu.
    ![](./content/hier_hierarchies_15.png)
    You will note that there are several different BodyPart classes.
 I will talk about them briefly: